MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-object.md

 ## Defining default values for fields

-It's commonly used to have field value set to a default value.
-To do this, you set the `InitValue` property on the field.
+It's common to have field value set to a default value.
+To set a default, you set the `InitValue` property on the field.

 For more information, see [InitValue property](properties/devenv-initvalue-property.md).